KitApps/schema-refined/README.md

 ## TODO

 - [ ] Update implementation of `schema` protocols for `Struct` and `StructDispatch`
-- [ ] Publish slides from the talk on refinement types and share link here
 - [ ] Start CHANGLELOG
 - [ ] Setup CI with public results
 - [ ] Render and release documentation
 - [ ] Release on Clojars
-- [ ] Reimplement all *intervals* to get better error messages
+- [ ] Reimplement all schemas to get better error messages

 ## Contribute